New York City Police Department: Place of residence

+As a rule, NYPD officers can reside in New York City as well as Westchester, Rockland, Orange, Putnam, Suffolk and Nassau counties and approximately half of them live outside the city (51% in 2020, up from 42% in 2016).

 Women in the NYPD

-On January 1, 2022, Keechant Sewell became the first woman to serve as Commissioner of the NYPD.
+On January 1, 2022, Keechant Sewell became the first woman to serve as the NYPD Commissioner.
 Juanita N. Holmes, appointed Chief of the Patrol Bureau in 2020, was the first black woman to hold this command and at the time of her appointment, was the highest-ranked uniformed woman in the NYPD.
+On June 12, 2023, Sewell announced that she was stepping down as commissioner.
+No reason was given for her departure.